PaulWang1905/paulwang1905.github.io/source/page/aboutme.md

 # Short Bio

-In 90s, born in a small county in Henan.
-In 2014, enrolled in Musicology major at Zhengzhou Normal University.
-Since 2019, entrolled for Master in Art degree program at Shanghai Normal University, graduated in 2022.
-Since 2022, studying for PhD in Engineering Science at University of Oxford.

-# Quick Intro

-I am a DPhil (PhD) student at University of Oxford.
-In 2022, I graduated at Shanghai Normal University, majoring in musicology.
-I play the double bass, guitar and a little bit piano.
-As a musician, my hobby was playing with linux and coding.
-Now I tranfered to Engineering Science department, trying to do come coding for fun.
-My major interest used to be helping computer to understand music and the structure of music itself and even to compose or create music.
+Born in the 1990s in a small county in Henan, I began my academic journey in 2014 by enrolling in the Musicology program at Zhengzhou Normal University.
+In 2019, I pursued a Master of Arts degree at Shanghai Normal University, where my research focused on the performance practice of 18th-century concertos, particularly exploring solo parts, orchestral accompaniment, and improvisational elements such as cadenzas.
+During a lockdown lasting about three month, I graduated in May 2022 without a formal ceremony.

+Later in 2022, I transitioned to the University of Oxford to pursue a PhD in Engineering Science.
+While I have a strong background in music—playing the double bass, guitar, and some piano—my interest in coding and Linux has developed as a personal hobby.
+My initial focus was helping computers understand the structure of music and even generate it.

-Right now I am working on semantic web,  Linked Open Data and its application on music and cultural heritage.
-I am familiar with CIDOC CRM.
+Now, I am working on semantic web technologies, Linked Open Data, and their applications in music and cultural heritage, with proficiency in CIDOC CRM.